eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/devops-devsecops-itops.md

 	- ***Kubernetes experience.
 Working in Kubernetes systems with experience in kubectl and docker containers.***
 	- Terraform experience.
 Any prior work with Terraform is a plus.
 	- ***Distributed programming.
 Experience in working on distributed systems like databases, distributed file systems, distributed concurrency control, consistency models, CAP theorem is an added plus.***
 + skill set:
+	- In our Core C/ Chef Product Group, we develop the world's best products for managing applications and infrastructure at scale, and we deploy them to solve real problems in all kinds of industries.
+We get to work with the latest in cloud and container technologies.
+We have the opportunity not just to follow but to shape best practices.
+Our platform is used to enable billions of people around the world to chat, fly, present, bank, game, shop, and learn.
+Chances are the applications and devices you use every day to have infrastructure built, deployed, secured, and run with our code.
+	- We are seeking a highly motivated, results-oriented individual with strong Site Reliability Engineering skills and experience in cloud technologies to join our platform engineering team.
+As a Site Reliability Engineer, you will play a lead role in designing, implementing, and supporting the platform for Chef Cloud services.
+You will also have a key influence on our future processes and platform design.
+	- Build, operate, and maintain a platform for Chef Cloud services.
+This will include technologies such as AWS services (ECS, EKS, S3, and more), Kubernetes, service mesh (Linkerd or Envoy), Postgres/RDS, Graph databases, API gateways, authentication services, 3rd party integrations, and more.
+	- Collaborate on achieving the best design/architecture for our systems and infrastructure.
+	- Collaborate with other Engineering teams to support services before they go live through activities such as system design consulting, developing software platforms and frameworks, capacity planning, and launch reviews.
+	- Maintain services once they are live by measuring and monitoring availability, latency, and overall system health.
+	- Implement modern systems observability solutions including monitoring, alerting, metrics, logging, and APM & distributed tracing.
+	- Scale systems sustainably through automation and evolve systems by pushing for changes that improve reliability and velocity.
+	- Be on-call for services that the SRE team owns.
+	- Practice sustainable incident response and post-incident analysis by acting as an incident manager.
+You’ll follow our existing incident management process and recommend improvements to that process.
+	- Mentor the team.
+	- You have a Bachelor's degree in Computer Science or related field and 10+ years of relevant experience (or equivalent combination of education and experience).
+	- You have a solid understanding of and experience with configuration management and compliance automation.
+	- You have an expert-level understanding of and at least 2 years of working experience with containerization using Docker and Kubernetes in a production environment.
+	- You’re comfortable deploying and operating services using AWS technologies and have an expert understanding of the various offerings available.
+	- You’ve built and supported systems using cloud-native (CNCF) technologies at scale.
+	- Working knowledge on terraform or similar tools
+	- You are interested in designing, analyzing, and troubleshooting large-scale distributed systems.
+	- You understand what it means to operate infrastructure as code, and have experience developing services and automation to do so.
+Chef knowledge would be a plus
+	- You have a great ability to debug and optimize code and automate routine tasks to eliminate toil.
+	- You have a systematic problem-solving approach, coupled with strong communication skills and a sense of ownership, initiative, grit, and drive.
+	- You have designed and implemented applications and systems that scale, are resilient to failure, and are observable.
++ skill set:
 	- BLAH.
 + skill set: